Cristian07022/LSTM-Model-for-Classifying-Commensality-Actions/README.md

 - Scikit-learn version: 1.5.2 or later

 ## Contact
-If you have any questions or feedback, feel free to reach out to [your email] or create an issue in the GitHub repository.
+If you have any questions or feedback, feel free to reach out to sirghie.1993485@studenti.uniroma1.it or create an issue in the GitHub repository.